 Amendment 18 includes an action to improve the accuracy, timing, and quantity of fisheries statistics collected by the current data collection programs for fisheries managed by the Council.
 To accomplish this goal, the Council believes modifications could be made to the current data collection programs.
 Data elements improved by the action may include, but are not limited to: landings; discards; effort; biological sampling of landings and discards; fishery independent information; and economic and social characterization of the fisheries.
-Electronic logbooks and reporting, a Web-based management system, and placing observers on board vessels (in all sectors) would be useful, if not necessary, aids in monitoring bycatch and bycatch mortality in the snapper grouper fishery of the South Atlantic more effectively.
+Electronic logbooks and reporting, a Web-based management system, and placing observers on board vessels (in all sectors) would be useful, if not necessary, aids in monitoring bycatch and bycatch mortality in the snapper-grouper fishery of the South Atlantic more effectively.

-Black sea bass and gag
+Black sea bass

-Current commercial and recreational regulations for black sea bass and gag are listed in Section 1.3.
-Black sea bass and gag were among the most commonly discarded species in the commercial fishery in recent years (2005-2008, Table 4-29).
-In the recreational fishery, 82% black sea bass and 79% gag were discarded by private and charter boats (Table 4-31).
-Dead discards were highest in black sea bass (85,044), followed by gag (3,465) in the headboat fishery during 2005-2008 (Table 4-32).
+Current commercial and recreational regulations for black sea bass are listed in Section 1.3.
+Black sea bass were among the most commonly discarded species in the commercial fishery in recent years (2005-2008, Table 4-22).
+In the recreational fishery, 82% black sea bass were discarded by private and charter boats (Table 4-24).
+Dead discards were highest in black sea bass (85,044) in the headboat fishery during 2005-2008 (Table 4-25).